Germany

 Branch of a Foreign Company

-Foreign companies can establish a branch in Germany, allowing them to operate as an extension of the parent company without forming a separate legal entity.
+Foreign companies can establish a branch (Zweigniederlassung) in Germany, allowing them to operate as an extension of the parent company without creating a separate legal entity.
+The branch is legally dependent on the foreign parent company, which retains full liability for the branch’s obligations.
+The branch must be registered in the German commercial register.

 04